ulhaqi12/lepor/README.md

 ```
 ## How to Run
 #### Function 1: Calculate the LEPOR for sentences
-If you want to check only one sentence (a list of sentences):
+If you want to check only one sentence:
 ```python
 >>> from lepor import sentence_lepor
 >>> reference = 'a bird is on a stone.'